coolexplorer/pipeline-scripts/jenkins/README.md

    You will see error related to the security when you build Job DSL scripts.
 You can allow them one by one after checking in `Manage Jenkins > Security > In-process Script Approval`

    However, in this example, I'm going to use the simple option to disable this issue.
-   Enter to `Manage Jenkins > Security > Configure Global Security > CSRF Protection` and disable `Enable script security for Job DSL scripts`
+   Enter to `Manage Jenkins > Security > Configure Global Security > CSRF Protection` and disable `Enable script security for Job DSL scripts`.
    ![job_dsl_security_option](../resource/images/job_dsl_securiy_option.png)

    > Keep in mind this option can be seen after v1.6.0